galaxyproject/galaxy-hub/src/events/cofests/index.md

 layout: events_index_cofests.pug
 ---

-CollaborationFests, also known as *CoFests* (and sometimes as "hackathons"), are collaborative work events where we expand and improve the Galaxy community and the Galaxy ecosystem.
+**CollaborationFests**, also known as **CoFests** (and sometimes as "hackathons" - see below), are collaborative work events where we expand and improve the Galaxy community and the Galaxy ecosystem.
 Sometimes these gatherings are focused on Galaxy, and sometimes they are part of larger communities.

 ## What's in a name: CollaborationFests and Hackathons

+**We collaborate.**

-**Galaxy collaborative events are *emphatically* called *CollaborationFests* rather than *Hackathons*.** Putting *Collaboration* in the name emphasizes what the events are about, and *Fest* communicates that there are fun events (which they are).
+**Galaxy collaborative events are *emphatically* called *CollaborationFests* rather than *Hackathons*.** Putting *Collaboration* in the name emphasizes what the events are about for us, and *Fest* communicates that there are fun events (which they are).

 "Hackathon" implies an emphasis on code.
-CoFests are about contributing and *learning how to contribute to all aspects of Galaxy*, including training material, community infrastructure, documentation, unit tests, bug reports, and yes, even code.
-Galaxy CoFests are first and foremost *about growing the community of future contributors.*
+CoFests are about *contributing and learning how to contribute to all aspects of Galaxy*, including training material, community infrastructure, documentation, unit tests, bug reports, and yes, even code. *First and foremost Galaxy CoFests are about growing the community of future contributors.*

-You can still call these events hackathons, but that will mislead as much as it informs.
-We do hack, but more importantly, *we collaborate.*

 ## Papercuts!